Over 120 million people will see temperatures above 95 over the next week

 The Midwest will see its hottest days on Friday and Saturday, when the combination of temperatures in the upper 90s and high humidity will create a heat index of up to 115 degrees for places like Chicago, Kansas City and Minneapolis.

-Excessive-heat warnings are posted for much of New York and New Jersey, where high temperatures and humidity “will combine to create a dangerous situation in which heat illnesses are likely,” according to the National Weather Service.
+Excessive-heat watches and warnings are posted for these locations, where “high temperatures and high humidity will combine to create a dangerous situation in which heat illnesses are possible,” according to the National Weather Service.

 Residents are warned to “drink plenty of fluids, stay in an air-conditioned room, and stay out of the sun,” the agency says.